franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-0.md

 - **You are locked in with the library and its requirements:** A do it all library includes many things behind the scenes you don't have any control at all, and worse, you have to adapt to.
 Brief example: until a few months ago, this library only allowed Java 17 + Spring Boot 2.4.x .
 What if I wanted to go with Spring Boot 3?
 Or for some reason needed to downgrade to Java 11?
 Well, you couldn't, you were locked in.

 But even with those issues, I'm not against the idea.
-I'm the kind of developer that prefers delcarative programing over imperative programming.
+I'm the kind of developer that prefers declarative programing over imperative programming.

 What would you prefer: